gerrygeko/magic-telegram-bot/README.md

 # magic-telegram-bot

 Telegram Bot that allow you to ask for cards that you want to be displayed.
-You can add this bot to your Telegram searching for `@MagicGekoBot`.
+You can add this bot to your Telegram, searching for `@MagicGekoBot`.

 ## List of commands